The-Dominomicon/Auto-NPC-HP-Modifier-for-PF2e/README.md

 ## 🛠 Tech Stuff

-- Changes are applied directly to each Token’s embedded actor data using `createToken` hook.
+- Changes are applied directly to each Token’s embedded actor data using `createToken` hook
+- Uses a 100ms delay to ensure token initialization doesn’t overwrite changes
-- Compatible with Weak/Elite templates.
+- Compatible with Weak/Elite templates
-- Works even if the NPC prototype actor was saved with damaged HP.
+- Works even if the NPC prototype actor was saved with damaged HP

 ---